michielwestland/PyScriptWidgets/README.md

 # PyScriptWidgets
 A client side GUI class (widget) library for building web applications with PyScript.

+Copyright (c) 2024 Michiel Westland
+This software is distributed under the terms of the MIT license.
+See LICENSE.txt

 See demo website: https://michielwestland.github.io/PyScriptWidgets
 ![Demo screenshot](demo-screenshot.png?raw=true "Demo screenshot")